lightwolf/HydraNSI/README.md

 Currently HydraNSI supports the following:

 - Geometric primitives:
-  - polygon mesh
+  - Polygon mesh
-  - subdivision surfaces
+  - Subdivision surfaces
-  - points (particles))
+  - Points (particles)
-  - curves (hair/fur)
+  - Curves (hair/fur)
-- instancing of primitives
+- Instancing of primitives
-- cameras
+- Cameras
-- shading: currently meshes and points are shaded using dl3DelightMaterial.oso which defaults to a mostly diffusive material (oren-nayar) with a degree of glossy refelection (ggx).
+- Shading: currently meshes and points are shaded using dl3DelightMaterial.oso which defaults to a mostly diffusive material (oren-nayar) with a degree of glossy refelection (ggx); while curves are shaded with dlHairAndFur.oso (chiang-d'eon).
-- lighting: currently everything is lit by a directional light shining light from the camera pov (note that in NSI directional lights are actual environment lights, and with the default angle of 360 degrees this light behaves is like a uniform white light environment).
+- Lighting: currently everything is lit by a directional light from the camera pov (note that in NSI directional lights are actual environment lights, and with the default angle of 360 degrees this light behaves like a uniform white light environment).

 **How to test**